 - Fundamentally doubting that a third party can help at all.

-We discuss each of these reasons below.
+We will discuss each of these reasons below.
 People may have more than one.
-Many are addressed in the final section below, describing what we actually do in a retreat.

 Ambivalence about Staying in the Relationship